 As you move from A to G and from 0 to 9, the swing weight gets heavier, so A1 is extremely light while D9 is very heavy.
 Most men’s swing weights range from around D0-D2 and most women’s range from around C5-C7.

-As a general rule, drivers for seniors should have swing weights that lie between C8 and D1, but this certainly isn’t set in stone.
+As a general rule, drivers for seniors should fall in the C or D range.
 Lightweight drivers, many of which are featured on this page, should fall nicely in this range.

 Take note of the swing weight based on the driver’s stock shaft (or whatever shaft you plan to use with the driver), and determine if it would be appropriate for you based on what you know about your swing.
 The weight of the club should feel balanced, but more than that, it should not be too heavy or too light, as both situations will negatively impact your performance.